yuanpengX/MASS/README.md

 # MASS

 *MASS* is a deep learning framework for multi-species RNA modification analysis by integrating RNA modification data from multiple species.
-This is an instruction of prediction RNA modification using *MASS*
+This is an instruction of prediction RNA modification using *MASS*.

 ## Dependencies